 You have to be clear about the goal of your work, including the kind of people that you’re writing it for.
 This article is for people who want the latter.

 Price’s Law applies here too.
 Only a handful of people generate the majority of book sales.
-That’s why your book’s message and purpose has to be very clear from the start.
+That’s why your book’s message and purpose have to be very clear from the start.
 To be honest, I’m definitely not part of the minority that generates the majority of the sales in the book business.
 And that’s totally fine.
 Accepting that will only make your career or business more successful.

 Write Something That Genuinely Helps